PPT ESA Ordering Guide for Epic

 - Daily dosing– Daily administration with goal elemental irοn intake of approximately 200 mg per day in up to three divided doses.
 Recommended by KDIGO.
 Can use ferrous sulfate 325mg, which is 65mg of elemental iron, three times daily.

-- Alternate-day dosing– Alternate-day administration with goal elemental irοո intake of approximately 65 mg per day in a single dose, some data showing better absorption and fewer side effects but studies not done in patients with CKD
+- Alternate-day dosing– Alternate-day administration with goal elemental irοո intake of approximately 65 mg per day in a single dose, some data showing better absorption and fewer side effects but studies were not done in patients with CKD.

-- Oral irοn should be administered between meals.
-Antacids may decrease efficacy, if on antacid recommend separating the antacid and iron supplement (i.e. one in AM and one in PM)
+- PO irοn should be administered between meals.
+Antacids may decrease efficacy, if on antacid recommend separating the antacid and iron supplement (i.e. one in AM and one in PM).

-- Fеrriϲ citrate and sucroferric oxyhydroxide are oral phosphate binders that may be useful for oral irοn supplementation in patients who also have hyperphosphatemia.
+- Fеrriϲ citrate and sucroferric oxyhydroxide are oral phosphate binders that may be useful for PO irοn supplementation in patients who also have hyperphosphatemia.
 They are very expensive.

 - Watch out for and be ready to treat constipation.